Baseline-Blockchain/baseline-node/docs/configuration.md

 - `ntp.max_offset_warning`: log warning threshold (seconds).

 `baseline-node` exposes `gettimesyncinfo` over RPC so operators can monitor offsets and drift.

+### Consensus Overrides

+Consensus-critical values (`coinbase_maturity`, `block_interval_target`, `retarget_interval`, `initial_bits`, `subsidy_halving_interval`) are **locked** on mainnet.
+The node compares your config against the compiled defaults and refuses to start if they differ.
+This prevents accidental forks or runaway inflation.

+- `mining.allow_consensus_overrides`: defaults to `false`.
+Setting it to `true` suppresses the safety check and logs a warning, allowing you to run bespoke devnets or integration tests.
+Never enable it on public networks; doing so will cause your node to diverge from the canonical chain.

 ### Pool Key Handling